soyamkapasiya/InventoryManagement-Microservices/README.md

 - **REST APIs**: Expose endpoints for interacting with the system's services.
 - **JWT Authentication**: Secure access to the APIs using JWT.
 - **Elasticsearch**: For fast searching and indexing of products.
-- **Role-Based Authentication**: Different roles for users to manage permissions.

 ## Microservices Overview
 1. **Product Service**: Handles product details such as creation, update, and deletion.